 Board

 Jorri is originally from Brady, a small Montana farm town where she developed her love for conservation and obsession with water.
-She graduated from the University of Montana where she studied Wildlife Biology.
-Her work has been focused on aquatic ecology with a focus in aquatic invertebrates where she now works for the Department of Natural Resources and Conservation managing the Watershed Grant Program.
-She enjoys exploring and traveling with her dog, Wren and is inspired by Montana’s collaborative and diverse approach to managing natural resources.
-Jorri’s passion for natural resources and conservation came from growing up in agriculture and spending weekends at the lake or family cabin in the Rocky Mountains.
+She graduated from the University of Montana where she studied Wildlife Biology and specialized in aquatic invertebrates and ecology.
+Jorri has been with the State in multiple capacities and is now with the Department of Environmental Quality supervising the Abandoned Mine Lands and Construction Programs.
+She enjoys exploring and traveling with her dog, Wren, and is inspired by Montana’s collaborative and diverse approach to managing natural resources.
 She is grateful for the opportunity to work with MWCC and keep serving Montana.

 Mr. Smith is a Water Quality Regulatory Specialist for The Confederated Salish and Kootenai Tribes of the Flathead Reservation.
 After graduating from the University of Montana he began his career as a Fisheries Biologist.
 After 10 years there he tried out being Program Manager for the tribes Wetlands.
 That was short lived when he moved to his current position after two years.
 He has been working with the Tribes Natural Resource Department since 2003.
 Born in Missoula, MT and Graduated from the University of Montana.
 He will be attending the University of Gonzaga in the summer of 2022.